elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_01.md

 !!! success "Learning Outcomes"

+    By the end of this session, learners will be able to:
     - Explain the 4 principles in the acronym FAIR
     - Differentiate FAIR and OPEN science and application in training material
     - Discuss the advantages of FAIR and OPEN training